RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Introduction

 In this study, we tackle these challenges by introducing a \textbf{C}ollaborative framework of \textbf{L}LM \textbf{A}gents for \textbf{D}rug \textbf{D}iscovery (\proposed).
-We assume a general setting where external knowledge is available as expert annotations associated with molecules or as knowledge graphs that flexibly represent diverse biochemical entities and their relationships. \proposed is powered by general-purpose LLMs, while also integrating domain-specific LMs, when necessary, to improve molecular understanding.
+We assume a general setting where external knowledge is available as expert annotations associated with molecules or as knowledge graphs (KGs) that flexibly represent heterogeneous biochemical entities and their relationships. \proposed~is powered by general-purpose LLMs, while also integrating domain-specific LLMs, to improve molecular understanding.
 Notably, external knowledge can be updated dynamically without LLM fine-tuning.

-The multi-agent collaborative framework enables each agent to specialize in a specific data source and/or role based on their team, offering a modular solution that can improve overall information processing~\cite{chan2024chateval}.
-In particular, \proposed includes a \emph{Planning Team} to determine relevant data sources, a \emph{Knowledge Graph Team} to retrieve external heterogeneous information in the knowledge graph and summarize it, also through a novel anchoring approach to retrieve related information when the query molecule is not present in the knowledge base, and a \emph{Molecule Understanding Team}, which analyzes the query molecule based on its structure along with summaries of external data and tools.
-The flexibility of the framework enables \proposed~to address a wide range of tasks for drug discovery, including zero-shot settings, while also improving interpretability through the transparent interaction of its agents.
+The multi-agent collaborative framework enables each agent to specialize in a specific data source and/or role, offering a modular solution that can improve overall information processing~\cite{chan2024chateval}.
+In particular, \proposed~includes a \emph{Planning Team} to determine relevant data sources, a \emph{Knowledge Graph Team} to retrieve external heterogeneous information in the KG and summarize it, also through a novel anchoring approach to retrieve related information when the query molecule is not present in the knowledge base, and a \emph{Molecule Understanding Team}, which analyzes the query molecule based on its structure, along with summaries of external data and tools.
+The flexibility of the framework enables \proposed~to address a wide range of tasks for drug discovery, including zero-shot and open-ended settings, while also improving interpretability through the transparent interaction of its agents.